-Ventilation openings are located below all the gas appliances, and in the base of the gas locker.
+Ventilation openings are located below all the gas appliances.
 In winter conditions make sure the vents are clear of snow and mud.
 These openings should be regularly checked and any mesh covering them cleaned with a stiff brush to prevent any risk of them becoming blocked.
 The openings are provided for your safety - please do not obstruct them.